[Updated March 2017]

 “Due to limited resources, responses to inquiries via mail may take up to 90 days.
 If you would like a more timely response, please use the email form ….”
 HERE.

-2) Write to the Board of Regents to thank them for taking a pause in this controversial, expensive, and environmentally destructive act, and asking them to preserve the forest that we know and love.
+2) Write to the Board of Regents to ask them to preserve the forest that we know and love.
+Thank them for UCSF’s commitment not to use pesticides in the forest.

 Address: Office of the Secretary and